 The Greek word translated “Comforter” or “Counselor” (as found in John 14:16, 26; 15:26; and 16:7) is parakletos.
 This form of the word is unquestionably passive and properly means “one called to the side of another”; the word carries a secondary notion concerning the purpose of the calling alongside: to counsel or support the one who needs it.
 This Counselor, or Paraclete, is God the Holy Spirit, the third Person of the Trinity who has been “called to our side.”
 He is a personal being, and He indwells every believer.

 During His earthly ministry, Jesus had guided, guarded, and taught His disciples; but now, in John 14—16, He is preparing to leave them.
 He promises that the Spirit of God would come to the disciples and dwell in them, taking the place of their Master’s physical presence.
 Jesus called the Spirit “another Comforter”—another of the same kind.
 The Spirit of God is not different from the Son of God in essence, for both are God.

-During the Old Testament Age, the Spirit of God would come on people and then leave them.
-God’s Spirit departed from King Saul (1 Samuel 16:14; 18:12); and David, when confessing his sin, asked that the Spirit not be taken from him (Psalm 51:11).
-When the Spirit was given at Pentecost, He was given to God’s people to remain with them forever.
-Even though we may grieve the Holy Spirit, He will not leave us.
-Jesus said in Matthew 28:20 " . . .
-And surely I am with always, to the very end of the age.”
-How is He with us when we are taught that He is in Heaven, seated at the right hand of the Father?
-He is with us by His Spirit (the other of the same kind -- the Parakletos --the Comforter, the Advocate), who indwells us and never will leave us if we are true believers in Jesus Christ.
+During the Old Testament age, the Spirit of God would come on people and then leave them.
+God’s Spirit departed from King Saul (1 Samuel 16:14; 18:12).
+David, when confessing his sin, asked that the Spirit not be taken from him (Psalm 51:11).
+But when the Spirit was given at Pentecost, He came to God’s people to remain with them forever.
+We may grieve the Holy Spirit, but He will not leave us.
+As Jesus said in Matthew 28:20, “Surely I am with you always, to the very end of the age.”
+How is He with us when He is in heaven, seated at the right hand of the Father?
+He is with us by His Spirit (the Helper—the Parakletos).